brookiestein/QBitMPlayer/README.md

 # QBitMPlayer
 Music Player written in C++ &amp; Qt.

+## Installation
+### Binaries
+QBitMPlayer is currently available to be installed in its binary form just for [Windows](https://github.com/brookiestein/QBitMPlayer/releases).
+Packages will be provided for, at least, the most popular Linux distributions as well.

+### Installing From Source
-## Dependencies
+#### Dependencies
 1. QtWidgets
 2. QtMultimedia
 3. QtDBus (if you want support for Inter-Proccess Comunication)
 4. CMake (for building)

-Make sure you all those packages installed on your OS.
+Make sure you have all those packages installed on your OS.
 Installation will depend on what Operating System you're running, but here's a table showing how to install them in the most popular Linux distributions:

 |Distribution | Command                                                                        |